iCliniq Logo

 What Is Vulvar Dermatitis?

-Dermatitis is a common skin condition, and when it involves the vulva, it is termed vulvar dermatitis.
-The affected vulva appears dry and is itchy and provides discomfort.
+Dermatitis is a common skin condition, and when it involves the vulva, termed vulvar dermatitis.
+The affected vulva appears dry and itchy and causes discomfort.
 In addition, vulvar dermatitis more commonly occurs in females with low levels of estrogen, especially postmenopausal women or young girls who have not attained puberty yet.
 Low estrogen levels make the vulva dry, predisposing them to infections, injury, etc.

 How Is Vulvar Dermatitis Caused?

-The typical features of vulvar dermatitis are listed down:
+The typical features of vulvar dermatitis are listed below:

 • Itching and burning sensation.